tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

             boolean thread() default false;
         }

 __@BundleStop__ - This should be used on a method and will be called on bundle stop.
 The method should take no arguments.
-This should probably be used if @APSBundleStart is used.
+This should probably be used if _@BundleStart_ is used.
 Please note that a method annotated with this annotation can be static!

         public @interface BundleStop {}